7th grader's buzzer-beater sends Haddonfield to ICBL Girls Basketball League championship

 Sara Guveiyian made the shot, which was captured on cellphone video, during Sunday night's semi-final game between Haddonfield and Washington Township in the final four of the 7th- and 8th-grade girls division of the ICBL Girls Basketball League in South Jersey.

+The Haddonfield Bulldawgs were down late in the game until her teammate and friend, Quinn Langel, made a 3-point shot to send the game into overtime.

-With the score tied 37-37 and less than five seconds to go in overtime, Guveiyian swished a three-point shot from beyond half-court to give Haddonfield a 40-37 victory.
+With the score tied 37-37 and less than five seconds to go in overtime, Guveiyian swished a 3-point shot from beyond half-court to give Haddonfield a 40-37 victory.

+"My friend was right here guarding the best girl on the team, and she like poked it to me.
+I grabbed it.
+I kinda lost control of it, but I kept it.
+I picked up here, thinking I couldn't shoot it.
+The girl knocked it out of my hands.
+I was driving," she said.
+"I just chucked it up and shot it."

+"I was just happy and surprised and grateful that it went in," she said.

 for more features.